nicolaka/ucp-sd-ra/ra.md

 Now that Interlock+LB are up and configured to listen on Swarm events.
 You can start deploying your applications on the UCP cluster.
 Interlock expects specific container metadata via labels.
 A complete list of all Interlock options can be found [here](FIXME).

 In our sample app, we can expose two services externally.
 These services are `voting-app` and `results-app`.
-For interlock to register these services as backends for the loadbalancer, we need to provide additional container labels.
+For interlock to register these services as backends for the load balancer, we need to provide additional container labels.
 In our case, we want `voting-app` to be registered as `vote.interlock.ucp.dckr.org` and `results-app` as `results.interlock.ucp.dckr.org`.
 A wildcard DNS record for `*.interlock.ucp.dckr.org` was mapped to the IP addrress of (**ucp-lb**).
 Interlock will register these services as they come up to ensure that these two services are accessible with the intended DNS names.

 Follow the below steps to deploy the app on UCP cluster: